View Associated Notes

 Continuing professional development is recommended for all nurses and an Aboriginal and Torres Strait Islander health practitioners providing follow up services for Indigenous people who have received a health check.

 Supervision of the practice nurse/Aboriginal and Torres Strait Islander health practitioner by the GP at a distance is recognised as an acceptable form of supervision.
 This means that the claiming GP does not have to be physically present at the time the service is provided.
-However the GP should be able to be contacted if required.
+However, the GP should be able to be contacted if required.

 Where the GP and practice nurse/Aboriginal and Torres Strait Islander health practitioner are at the same location, the GP is not required to be present while the health check follow up is undertaken.
 It is up to the GP to decide whether they need to see the patient.
 Where the GP has a consultation with the patient, then the GP is entitled to claim a Medicare item for the time and complexity of their personal attendance on the patient.
 The time the patient spends receiving a service from the practice nurse or Aboriginal and Torres Strait Islander health practitioner is itemised separately under item 10987 and should not be counted as part of the Medicare items claimed for time spent with the GP.
 Where the practice nurse or Aboriginal and Torres Strait Islander health practitioner provides another service (eg immunisation, cervical screening) on the same day, the GP is able to claim for all practice nurse/ Aboriginal and Torres Strait Islander health practitioner services provided.

-Item 10990 or 10991 (bulk billing incentives) can be claimed in conjunction with item 10987 provided the conditions of item 10990 or 10991 are satisfied.
+Item 10990 or 10991 (bulk billing incentives) can be claimed in conjunction with item 10987 provided the conditions of items 10990 or 10991 are satisfied.

 Related Items: 10987